 2. $match placed after $lookup or $group

-How to spot it: First stage of the pipeline is anything other than $match or $geoNear.
+How to spot it: the first executed stage of the pipeline is anything other than $match or $geoNear.
+Compare your written pipeline against the stages array in explain() to see what the optimizer actually ran.

 3. Huge intermediate documents

 A $group with $push collects all matching docs into an array.
-If a single group has 500k entries, the doc exceeds the 16 MB BSON limit or trips the 100 MB in-memory aggregation cap.
+If a single group has 500k entries, the resulting document exceeds the 16 MiB BSON limit, or the $group stage trips the 100 MB in-memory cap and starts spilling to disk.

 4. Index not selective enough

-How to spot it: nReturned is much smaller than totalDocsExamined.
+How to spot it: nReturned is much smaller than totalDocsExamined (the index let too many docs through and the server filtered the rest in memory).

 5. Sort in memory because the index does not match

-$sort after $match cannot use the index because the leading fields differ.
-MongoDB sorts in memory and bails out past 100 MB.
+$sort after $match cannot use the index when the leading fields differ.
+MongoDB sorts in memory and spills past 100 MB.

 Shortest path to fix